 If the toolbar is not visible, hit T.

 I have chosen Selected Photos for control over the images I want on the contact sheet.

-If you have only one image selected in the filmstrip, then the contact sheet will display only one image.
+If one image in the filmstrip is selected, then only that image will be displayed on the contact sheet.
 You need to select all the images in the filmstrip and add them to the contact sheet.

 Click on the first image and then Shift + click on the last image, or select All Film Strip Photos under Use: in the toolbar.